 This is where it gets really crazy.
 Stepping fully into bass guitar territory (yes, this means you can finally fire your bass player) this tuning gets pretty extreme.
 The point of this tuning is not the same as B standard for instance.
 B standard is more meant for the same sorts of riff you’d play in E standard but lower, whereas Drop E morphs into a completely different style of playing, where low open strings and high chords and melodies are rapidly alternated.
 Drop E is usually played on 8 string guitars, but it’s absolutely achievable on a 7 string guitar.
 Drop E is often used in the more extreme styles of progressive metal, like Djent for instance.
 This tuning is so crazy that if a band that plays in Drop E has a bass player, the bass player usually tunes UP to be in the same register (From E-A-D-G to E-B-E-A).
 Tuning an octave down is nearly impossible on a bass guitar, and what’s the point?
 As long as the guitars and bass are mixed well, the bass player doesn’t even have to play lower than the guitarist(s) for the mix to sound full.
 Bands that often play in Drop E are Meshuggah, Born of Osiris, and Loathe.

 We hope our 7 string guitar tuning guide was of use to you, and you stick around to see more (like our full guide to different types of guitar)!
-We are a reader-supported website that depends on your pro-active actions to sustain these free guides and resources, so feel free to share this article with your friends.
+We depend on you spreading the word about KillerGuitarRigs in order to keep making these free guides and resources, so feel free to share this article with your friends.

 Before you leave, check out some of our other trending buying guides and reviews: